-Bruce Phillips BSC (HONS)
+Bruce Phillips BSc (Hons)

-Chairman since 23 October 2009 and Independent Non-Executive Director since March 2009.
-(Age 56)

-Member of the Audit and Risk Committee.
+Chairman since 23 October 2009, Independent Non-Executive Director and member of the Audit and Risk Committee.
+(Age 56).
 Mr Phillips has over 30 years of technical, financial and managerial experience in the Global Energy industry.
 He has worked on projects throughout Australasia, South America, the UK, Southeast Asia and East Africa.
 He founded AWE Limited in 1997 and was its Managing Director until 2007.
 He has been a Non-Executive Director of AGL Limited since 2007 and AWE Limited since 2009 and Chairman of AWE Limited since 2010.
 He was a Non-Executive Director of Sunshine Gas Limited from 2007 to 2008.